Eurycnema goliath: Distribution and habitat

 The insect also has a preference for inhabiting Eucalyptus and broad-leafed Acacia tree species, its primary food plants.
 E. goliath travels very little, and will spend a large portion, if not all of their life inhabiting a singular tree.
+The species favors Eucalyptus and Acacia trees as primary hosts, which offer both structural support and nutritional resources essential for its survival.

 The number of mature individuals present in the wild, and the population trend is unknown.
 Despite this, Eurycnema goliath is considered common across its distribution range, and was classified as 'least concern' in the IUCN red list, following a 2016 species assessment.

 Threats

 Threats facing Eurycnema goliath are primarily in the form of habitat loss, due to the reliance of the insect on eucalyptus and acacia species for both a food source, and for protection from predators.

 Bushfires

 Over E. goliath's distribution range, especially in southeastern Australia, large bushfires are extremely frequent.
 Bushfires in this region causes considerable habitat loss, killing individual insects and potentially leading to ecosystem conversion.
 The increasing frequency and intensity of bushfires due to climate change further increases the direct impact of these events on the insect, and increases the period needed for habitat recovery.
 These factors bushfire event are the largest threats to Eurycnema goliath populations.
 Despite the magnitude of this threat, due to the wide distribution range of the E. goliath, the likelihood of bushfires threatening the overall survival of the species is low.